-Finally, ECHA notes that in your comments to the draft decision you proposed an adaptation based on a read-across approach according to Annex XI section 1.5 of REACH Regulation.
-The provided read-across hypothesis is based on the bioavailability and toxicity of the two main compounds of the registered substance, iron and silica.
-However, you only listed several studies which 'will be assessed further'.
+Finally, ECHA notes that in your comments to the draft decision you proposed an adaptation based on a read across approach according to Annex XI section 1.5 of REACH Regulation.
+The provided read-across hypothesis based on the bioavailability and toxicity of the two main compounds of the registered substance, manganese and aluminium.
+However, the Registrant only listed several studies which 'will be assessed further'.
 Annex XI, Section 1.5 of the REACH Regulation states that "adequate and reliable documentation of the applied method shall be provided".
 Within this documentation "it is important to provide supporting information to strengthen the rationale for the read-across" (ECHA Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of chemicals; section R.6.2.2.1 Read-across).
 The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the target substance can be predicted from the data on the source substances.

-Therefore, in the absence of such documentation and only referring to your future assessment of the listed studies, ECHA cannot verify that the properties of reaction mass of fumes, silica and diiron trioxide can be predicted from the data on the source substances.
+Therefore, in the absence of such documentation and only referring to your future assessment of the listed studies, ECHA cannot verify that the properties of manganese alumina pink corundum can be predicted from the data on the source substances.